MicrosoftDocs/windowsserverdocs/WindowsServerDocs/management/windows-commands/Expand-vdisk.md

 manager: dongill
 ms.date: 10/12/2016
 ---
-# Expand vdisk
+# expand vdisk

 >Applies To: Windows Server&reg; 2016, Windows Server&reg; 2012 R2, Windows Server&reg; 2012

-Expands a virtual hard disk (VHD) to the size that you specify.
+expands a virtual hard disk (VHD) to the size that you specify.
 > [!NOTE]
 > This command is only applicable to Windows 7 and Windows Server 2008 R2.
 ## Syntax